 The Texas Hill Country is filled with gorgeous, unexpected gems and interesting places – especially if you love being on the water!
-And the glass bottom boat tour of Spring Lake in San Marcos is a unique combination of both natural beauty and educational opportunity.
+And the San Marcos glass bottom boat tour of Spring Lake is a unique combination of both natural beauty and educational opportunity.

 This historic Texas activity was the highlight of our weekend.
 And it is an easy day trip from San Antonio or Austin.
 After spending all day RV shopping on Saturday, we were craving some relaxing time outdoors.
 Plus, we totally lucked out with our own private tour!